bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 where we can see that it's the kinetic energy *plus* the potential energy of the system.
 If the coordinate system you are using are Cartesian, then it is always the total energy.
-Otherwise, you have to ensure the change of basis does not have a time dependence or else there's not guarantee.
+Otherwise, you have to ensure the change of basis does not have a time dependence or else there's no guarantee.
 See 15.1 from [2] for more details.

 Now we're almost at the Hamiltonian with Equation 15 but we want to do a